 inspection should be included in the next issuance of the WPDES permit (LaLiberte.
 See the

 Groundwater Report in ths ~ l a n for more information about linear seepage cells.

 Author Aquatic Biologist

-Cady Creek (miles 1.01-9.34) was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Cady Creek (miles 1.01-9.34) was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.